rebelsky/sams-assorted-musings-reflections/index.md

   for change, and seeing where we are, how can you keep trying?"
 Here's my attempt to answer that question.

+"Scholarship for all" in CS
+- *Forthcoming*

+> Grinnell has begun a "research for all" endeavor, which the CS department is renaming "scholarship for all" in honor of the Boyer report.
+These are some preliminary thoughts on what the goal means and how we might meet that goal.

 For alumni and others who donate to the department
 --------------------------------------------------